 In addition, study authors found that the reduction was seen in both sexes, across all age groups and in both day and nighttime driving.

 Have You Been Injured In A Texas Truck Accident?

 If you've been injured in a truck accident you need to speak with an experienced truck accident injury attorney as soon as possible.
 Please contact us online or call our Colleyville office directly at 817.380.4888 to schedule your free consultation.

 As Bedford, TX crash lawyers who see the impact of an 18 wheeler accident in Grapevine, Bedford, and surrounding areas on a daily basis, we cheer any measure that reduces the number of people killed during crashes with semi-trucks.

-If you have been hurt or have lost loved one during a crash with a semi-truck you need to call an experienced personal injury attorney as soon as you can.
 We represent clients throughout the great state of Texas including Irving, Grapevine, Arlington, Colleyville, North Richland, Bedford, Hurst, Euless and all points in between.
 Contact us online or call us directly at 817.830.4888 for your free consultation.